This guide was last updated on 29 July 2024.

 The same limits apply to partnership returns.

-Records should be kept for longer if HMRC are currently enquiring into the return.
+Records should be kept for longer if a tax return is filed late, or if HMRC are currently enquiring into the return.
 In that case, the records should be retained until the enquiry is closed.

 For certain assets it is beneficial to keep records for much longer than the time limits above.
 When calculating Capital Gains Tax on the disposal of an asset used in the trade, it will be necessary to have records to support the purchase cost and date of that asset.
 In the case of land or property, the business could have to keep records for many years.